You are currently viewing Shareholder Structure of a Company

 As a result, the assets of a firm are not its shareholders.
 Furthermore, you have no rights other than your position in the corporation.

 Shareholders are not normally liable for the company’s debt.
-However, as a shareholder, you are obligated to pay the corporation for any sum unpaid on your shares.
+However, as a shareholder, you must pay the corporation for any sum unpaid on your shares.

-When a corporation is liquidated, creditors are paid first, then bondholders, and last ordinary shareholders.
+When a corporation is liquidated, creditors are paid first, as bondholders and ordinary shareholders.

-As a shareholder, you may have extra responsibilities that are defined in your company’s shareholders agreement or constitution.
-Furthermore, as a corporate director and shareholder, you will have a greater number of responsibilities.
+As a shareholder, you may have extra responsibilities defined in your company’s shareholders agreement or constitution.
+Furthermore, as a corporate director and shareholder, you will have more responsibilities.
 Directors have more legal responsibilities than stockholders.

 Transfer of Shares and Shareholding Changes